hapax/hapax.github.io/assets/mindjam.md

 In Nietzschean terms, there is something "anti-life" about the (now proverbial) Stoic acceptance of whatever comes your way.
-But Nietzsche's enthusiasm for what is necessary also seems to verge on indiscriminate acceptance, differing from the Stoics more on aesthetic than moral grounds.
+But Nietzsche's enthusiasm for what is necessary itself seems to verge on indiscriminate, anti-life acceptance, differing from the Stoics more on aesthetic than moral grounds.
 Take this excerpt from *The Gay Science*, for instance: